 How a 1031 Exchange Works

-There are four types of 1031 exchanges investors may use, depending on the situation.
+Depending on the situation, there are four types of 1031 exchanges investors may use.

 Delayed 1031 Exchange

 This is the most common type of 1031 exchange.
 In this scenario, the investor sells the property to be exchanged and places the proceeds with a qualified intermediary.
 They have 45 days from the date of the sale to identify a replacement property and 180 days to complete the deal.